Tempeh is a fermented soy product that's a popular vegetarian meat replacement.

 Tempeh is a nutrient-dense soy product with a high amount of protein, as well as various vitamins and minerals.

 It may decrease cholesterol levels, oxidative stress and appetite while improving bone health.

-Tempeh also contains probiotics, which can improve digestive health and promote weight loss.
+Tempeh also contains prebiotics, which may improve digestive health and reduce inflammation.

 Nevertheless, those with a soy allergy or impaired thyroid function should limit their intake of tempeh and other soy-based products.

 Yet for most, tempeh is a versatile and nutritious food that can be an excellent addition to the diet.